Your partner in oil business and more

 3-D seismic, drilling has become more precise and the risk of costly dry holes has diminished.
 The fourth dimension of time (4-D) can be added by comparing separate 3-D surveys of the same area, acquired over a period of time, which may actually show the movement of hydrocarbons within a reservoir.

 The total of natural gas transportation volumes and utility sales.
-Also, all gas volumes delivered.
+Also, all gas volumes were delivered.

 Underground Gas Storage